 - harmful chemicals

-Products that undergo third-party testing will have a certificate of analysis, which is a document that contains information about the product’s CBD potency, the presence of THC and other cannabinoids, and safety test results.
+Products that undergo third-party testing will have a certificate of analysis, a document that contains information about the product’s CBD potency, the presence of THC and other cannabinoids, and safety test results.

 Side effects of CBD

 - liver damage

 - potentially severe interactions with alcohol and certain medications